The Harvest of Evelyn Ashamallah

 The 1960s and 1970s were a period of social and political transitions and transformations, marked by a series of historical events that would have profound effects on the future, our present.
 Central and Eastern Europe and the so-called Western world, and their geopolitical allies, were systemically transformed by the rivalry of the Cold War.
 In addition to the Vietnam War, the Asian political landscape was formed by the Cultural Revolution and hostile Sino-Soviet relations.
 Concurrently, most of Sub-Saharan Africa gained independence from colonial rule, marking the end of European empires.
 In Latin America, leftwing upheavals, U.S. intervention, and oppressive dictatorships were dominant in these decades.
 Moreover, the civil rights movement in the United States, along with the student and worker uprisings of May ‘68 in France, reverberated and sparked international solidarities across the world.
-This Theme explores the mobilization of artists and collectives—and the avant-garde responses, often international in scope, that these engendered—during two pivotal decades of global history.
+This theme explores the mobilization of artists and collectives—and the avant-garde responses, often international in scope, that these engendered—during two pivotal decades of global history.
+Initially featuring essays limited to the 1960s and 1970s, this theme now spans to the present.

 These presentations and panel discussion at MoMA brought together four filmmakers and artists who work in expanded documentary modes, using existing footage, archival research, interviews, and scripted narratives to produce imaginative accounts of transnational struggles, solidarities, and interventions.
 Using moving images, some of these practitioners interrogate the anti-colonial and anti-imperialist movements of the mid-late 20th…